 Other trends in agriculture are:

-The use of hybrid seeds for vegetables such as onion, melon (watermelon and sweet melon), tomato and carrot seeds, is becoming an increasing trend.
-Equally, premium potato seeds, high quality forage seeds such as Alfalfa, Rhodes grass, corn, sweet corn, sorghum for silage and hay, hybrid grain corn, among others is becoming common usage.
-These seeds have been modified and treated to be more pest and disease resistant, while generating great yields.
+The use of hybrid seeds for vegetables such as onion, melon (watermelon and sweet melon), tomato, and carrot seeds, is becoming an increasing trend.
+Equally, premium potato seeds, high-quality forage seeds such as Alfalfa, Rhodes grass, corn, sweet corn, sorghum for silage and hay, hybrid grain corn, among others are becoming common usage.
+These seeds have been modified and treated to be more pest and disease resistant while generating great yields.

 Extensive use of farm machinery: